AmiAhm/itses/README.md

 devtools::install_github("AmiAhm/itses")
 ```

 Alternatively, download package material or clone the repository, and run the following R-script.
-Ensure to have the main folder "itses/" in the working directory:
+Ensure to have the main folder "itses/" in the working directory.

 ```{r}
 library(devtools)